Is refugee crisis 'textbook ethnic cleansing'?

 Why are they fleeing?

-The latest exodus began on 25 August 2017 after Rohingya Arsa militants attacked more than 30 police posts.
+The latest exodus began on 25 August 2017 after Rohingya Arsa militants launched deadly attacks on more than 30 police posts.

 Rohingyas arriving in an area known as Cox's Bazaar - a district in Bangladesh - say they fled after troops, backed by local Buddhist mobs, responded by burning their villages and attacking and killing civilians.